Meet our BOOST global street team of advocates and champions.

 Metro Parks Tacoma, Tacoma, WA

-Sheryl Blessing is a parks and recreation professional who has 20 years of youth development experience.
-Sheryl specializes in youth engagement and managing staff to ensure young people have a safe, welcoming and fun space and environment.
-Developing teams and systems are current focuses for Sheryl who is serving the Tacoma area as a Youth Services Recreation Supervisor.
+Sheryl Blessing is a parks and recreation professional who has over 21 years of youth development experience.
+She specializes in youth engagement for her role as a youth minister at her local parish and staff management as a recreation supervisor for Parks Tacoma.
+Sheryl is committed to developing teams who ensures young people have a safe, welcoming, and fun space and environment.
+Advocating for youth voices and youth leadership skills development are main focuses for her as she recognizes young people are the up-and-coming leaders of today and tomorrow.

-Kaitlin Brown, Site Coordinator, North Middle and Central High School Afterschool Club Hub (she/her/hers)
+Kaitlin Brown, North Middle and Central High School Site Coordinator (she/her/hers)

 Black Hills Special Services Cooperative, Rapid City, SD